Xman1109/Atomic_Overhaul/README.md

 ![beryllium][]

-Beryllium is currently the most powerful nuclear fuel you can get in this mod.
-The fuel cell has a fuel value of 25GJ.
+Beryllium is currently the most powerful nuclear fuel you are able to obtain in this mod.
+The Beryllium fuel cell has a fuel value of 25GJ.

 ---

 <h3>Note:</h3>
-This mod is not finished, there will be more features added in the future.
+This mod is not finished, there will be more features added in future updates.
 Visit the <a href=https://github.com/users/Xman1109/projects/1>TODO</a> list for more information. <br>

-<br> Want to give us some money? <br>
+<br> Want to support our work? <br>
 <a href="https://www.patreon.com/bePatron?u=74323441" ><img src="https://c5.patreon.com/external/logo/become_a_patron_button.png" alt="Become a Patron!" /></a>